-It’s obvious that it’s not ok to refer to people as “animals” or vermin.
+It's obvious that it's not ok to refer to people as "animals" or vermin.
 We can probably agree on that, independent of your political affiliation.
 Children in cages.
 Drugged.
 In concentration camps.
 That is unacceptable because it is against the principles of this country and rules of humanity.
-If trump slightly changed his new rules, it’s not because of his conscious but an inevitable reaction to the pressure from the public.
+If trump slightly changed his recent rules, it's not because of his conscious but an inevitable reaction to the pressure from the public.

 Violence and inhumanity exist as long as human life.
 The general consent of the "leading nations" was to evolve towards humanity.
 What makes this phase of violence and inhumanity different from past ones, is that happens in front of our eyes.
 In the past, inhumanity often happened or at least started secretly.

 We also watch how the elected person in charge isolates our country, breaks existing agreements and makes our friends our enemies and the other way around.
-While we find scolding words for allies in Europe and Canada, we have a lot of good things to say about authoritarian leaders from Russia and North Korea.
+While we find scolding words for allies in Europe and Canada, we have a lot of magnificent things to say about authoritarian leaders from Russia and North Korea.

 Whether inhumanity happens in secrecy or in front of the eyes of everyone does not change the nature of human rights violations.
 Emotional numbness and a certain brutalization of an angry society are the premises for the acceptance of formerly unthinkable cruelty.